Skip to main content

 John Oxley Library, State Library of Queensland 67478

-One badly affected group were those in Aboriginal communities.
-Nearly a third of those who died from Spanish flu in Queensland were Aboriginal.
+First Nations communities were badly affected by flu and made up nearly a third of those who died from flu in Queensland in 1919.

-Many Aboriginal people lived on missions.
-They were often in poor health before the pandemic and they did not have access to good medical facilities.
-On some missions around 15 per cent of those who caught Spanish flu died.
+Many First Nations people lived on missions.
+They were often in poor health before the pandemic and did not have access to good medical facilities.
+On some missions around 15 per cent of those who caught flu died.
 This was a much higher rate than among white Australians: about 1.2 per cent of those who caught the flu in Sydney died from it.

 Read a longer version of this Defining Moment on the National Museum of Australia’s website.